esolace88/Azure-Projects/Kubernetes-CICD/README.md

 **Jenkins Configuration**

-1. Add Jenkins user to Docker group and restart both docker and jenkins
+1. Add Jenkins user to Docker group and restart both Docker and Jenkins
 	```bash
 	sudo usermod -aG docker jenkins
 	sudo systemctl restart docker && sudo systemctl restart jenkins
 	```
-2. Open a Browser to the servers public ip on port 8080, ex (http:public.ip:8080)
+2. Open a Browser to the server's public IP on port 8080, ex (http:public.ip:8080)
-3. Navigate to the inital password location and paste it within the browser
+3. Navigate to the initial password location and paste it into the browser
 	```bash
 	sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 	```